North Korea is ready to test fire ICBM 'any time, any place'

 If such a launch was successfully carried out, it would be a major step toward Pyongyang's goal of targeting the U.S. mainland with a nuclear-armed weapon.

-The comments were made by Choe Kang Il, deputy director general for North American affairs at North Korea's foreign ministry, and highlight international concerns that the Kim Jong Un regime is more technologically advanced than previously thought.
+The comments were made by Choe Kang Il, deputy director general for North American affairs at North Korea's foreign ministry, and highlight international concerns that Kim Jong Un's regime is more technologically advanced than previously thought.

 Choe rejected the suggestion that any test launch would be provocative.